Hazard Run

-Hazard Run is a 1982 racing video game developed by Dennis R. Zander and published by Artworx for the Atari 8-bit family.
+Hazard Run is a 1982 racing video game developed by Dennis R. Zander and published by Artworx for Atari 8-bit computers.
 In 1984, Artworx considered re-publishing the game as a tie-in to the television series The Dukes of Hazzard.

 Gameplay

 Hazard Run is played from an overhead perspective, with vertically scrolling gameplay.
 The player, driving the Gee Lee, must escape a crooked sheriff while avoiding hazards such as ducks, fences, rocks, rivers, and trees.
 The player is given five cars, which act as lives.
 The player loses a car if an obstacle is hit.
 The car can be driven on two tires to maneuver through tight areas.
 There are five courses, known as runs, with each one longer than the previous.
 The player is required to save up extra gasoline in later levels by driving over gas cans.

 The perspective switches to a side view when the Gee Lee approaches a jump over a river.
 Upon clearing the final river, the pursuing police vehicle lands in the water.
 Bars from the song "Dixie" play after each river jump, regardless of the outcome.